Overview of Services Heading link

 The CSO library has a wealth of information on a variety of topics relating to your career search, including general career search information, legal job search resources, specialty practice area information, employer recruiting materials, public sector resources, and legal news publications.
 We encourage you to spend some time browsing through our resources.

 Two computers and a stand-alone printer are available in the Career Services Office.
-Students may use these to research employers, locate John Marshall graduates, and write and print resumes, cover letters, and other job search correspondence.
+Students may use these to research employers, locate UIC Law graduates, and print resumes, cover letters, and other job search correspondence.

 A fax machine and copy machine/scanner are free to students and alumni using the office for job-related purposes.

-Symplicity is the Career Services Office’s online resource center, which provides 24-hour access to a wide range of CSO resources.
+Symplicity is the Career Services Office’s online resource center, which provides 24-hour access to a wide range of CSO resources and job postings.

 LLM and Master’s degrees are especially helpful to students who want to specialize in a particular field.
 Students should research that field and not only consider legal placement, but non-legal jobs where that specialty area is vital.
 We encourage you to read as much as you can about the job market.
 The American Lawyer and the National Law Journal magazines are useful resources for LLM students.
 We recommend that Master’s students read The Wall Street Journal and The New York Times business section.
 Read with the following in mind: